kgxsz/devops-101/part-one/README.md

 # Part 1: Provision an EC2 instance in AWS

-### Goal: deploy a cloud server and ssh to it.
+### Goal: deploy a cloud server and SSH to it.

 In order to achieve this goal we'll have to touch on several concepts.
 Don't worry if you don't completely understand some of the points we'll cover.
 At this stage it's enough to have a shallow understanding of these concepts, and how they contribute to us achieving our goal.

 What you see below is a naive representation of what we'll be building.
 Notice that the three main components are the Virtual Private Cloud, the subnet, and the EC2 instance.
 We'll be wiring things up so as to have an EC2 instance sitting in a subnet, sitting in a VPC.
-We'll be routing things such that we can ssh to our EC2 instance.
+We'll be routing things such that we can SSH to our EC2 instance.
 We'll also be touching on some security concepts.

 ![alt text](https://github.com/kgxsz/DevOps-101/blob/master/images/part-one-goal.png "part-one-goal")